savinien/MK351/angular/README.md

 <router-outlet></router-outlet>
 ```
 which will allow you to navigate from the Home page displaying the `UserComponent` to and About page displaying the `AboutComponent`.
+The `router-outlet` markup will be the recipient for the component you'll navigate to.
 In order to do this we have to set up a Router in `app.module.ts`, defining a constant array of routes linking our components to their urls:
 ```ts
 mport { BrowserModule } from '@angular/platform-browser';